User Accounts Certification for Super Account Administrators (SAA)

-FINRA designates a period every year during which in-scope SAAs must certify that a review of FINRA system access for all users and administrators within their organization has been completed.
-The 2020 certification period is April 20 – July 20.
+FINRA designates a period every year during which in-scope SAAs must certify that a review of access to systems on the FINRA Entitlement Platform for all users and administrators within their organization has been completed.
 Please note that only the SAA can complete this certification on behalf of the organization.

 Why Does FINRA Require the Annual Entitlement Certification?